 Price/Earnings Ratio (P/E Ratio)

-Common stock ratios (aka market ratios) are based on financial data from income statements, balance sheets, or the cash flow statements of financial reports of the company, and divides it by the number of outstanding common shares so that the financial data can be presented on a per-share basis, simplying comparisons to other stocks.
+Common stock ratios (aka market ratios) are based on financial data from income statements, balance sheets, or the cash flow statements of financial reports of the company, and divides it by the number of outstanding common shares so that the financial data can be presented on a per-share basis, simplifying comparisons to other stocks.

 The price/earnings ratio (aka P/E ratio) is the most widely published ratio on stocks, equal to the company's stock price divided by its earnings per share.